 Pharmacists are qualified experts in the use of medicines, and can give advice on a range of common symptoms, medicines, healthy living and self-care.
 Pharmacists may be able to help people with skin conditions, coughs, colds, minor cuts and bruises and much more.

-Pharmacies open on Monday 7 May and Monday 28 May are listed here.
+Pharmacies open on Monday 27 August are listed here.

 Some local GP appointments will be available at ‘extended hubs’ across the borough.
 Patients can book by contacting the Central Booking Service on 0161 763 8292.
 More details here.

 NHS Choices www.nhs.uk and NHS 111

 NHS Choices is a dedicated website where you can find up-to-date and expert advice on a range of illnesses and complaints, as well as find your nearest NHS services, such as GPs, dentists and pharmacists.
 Visit NHS Choices here.

 Call NHS 111 24 hours a day, 365 days a year for fast, free medical advice when it's not an emergency.